 |Year||Domestic Relations Caseload||Total Statewide Caseload|

 Virginia’s Circuit Courts are the general jurisdiction trial courts in the state and have the most power.
 They handle both civil and criminal cases.
 They can resolve civil lawsuits of more than $25,000.
 With claims between $4,500 - $25,000, they have concurrent jurisdiction with District Courts.
 They can also hear felony and misdemeanor cases, family matters such as divorces, child custody, adoptions, and other domestic-related issues.
 They are also authorized to process appeals from District Courts in matters of juvenile cases and domestic relations issues.
-There are 31 judicial circuits in Virginia and 120 Circuit Courts within them.
+There are 31 judicial circuits in this state and 120 Circuit Courts within them.

 Virginia’s District Courts are the limited jurisdiction courts for the state.
 They handle lesser criminal offenses and some civil cases as well.
 Most cases in District Court will be traffic violations, misdemeanors and preliminary hearings for felonies and other serious crimes.
 They can also resolve civil matters of $4,500 but anything that is between $4,500 and $25,000 they share the jurisdiction with Circuit Courts.
 These courts also handle landlord/tenant issues, contract disputes, and personal injury cases.
-There is one District Court in every county and city in Virginia.
+There is one District Court in every county and city here.
 They can also handle small claims of up to $5,000, and mental health cases.